centiservice/mats3_site/_pages/about.md

 the application developer, it is much more generic, can run on commodity hardware, and can, if coded for, handle any level of failure scenario.

-This again requires multiple computers, since a failure mode is that one computer burns to the ground.
+This again requires multiple computers, since a failure mode is that one computer burns down to the ground.
 These multiple computers needs to communicate to agree on who should do what.

 However, when going down into protocols for communication, I basically found that most recommendations, at least most practice, was using blocking comms, typically over HTTP.